okbreathe/redux-api-resources/README.md

 # Redux API Resources

-An opinioned library for Redux focused on resource management and reduction of boilerplate.
+An opinionated library for Redux focused on resource management and reduction of boilerplate.

 * Generates a common set of action types and action creators based on standard CRUD operations
 * Stateful information about each CRUD operation, e.g. whether a resource is busy, operation resulted in an error etc.